the-phinet/UZDoom/README.md

 ##### https://www.gnu.org/licenses/quick-guide-gplv3.en.html
 ---

-## How to build DZDoom
+## How to build UZDoom

-To build DZDoom, please see the [wiki](https://zdoom.org/wiki/) and see the "Programmer's Corner" on the bottom-right corner of the page to build for your platform.
+To build UZDoom, please see the [wiki](https://zdoom.org/wiki/) and see the "Programmer's Corner" on the bottom-right corner of the page to build for your platform.

 # Resources
 - https://zdoom.org/ - Home Page